-Ruth Stout was an American gardener who lived in the 1800s.
+Ruth Stout was an American gardener who lived between 1884 and 1980.
 Although she was not the first to use hay as mulch, she is responsible for popularizing this gardening method.
 By the time she wrote her now-popular “No-Work Garden” book, she already had a few decades of gardening experience.
 During this time she noticed that keeping her gardens heavily and constantly mulched with hay was a lot less work than tilling, but just as effective in keeping the weeds out.
 Over the years, the old layers of hay start to decompose in place adding more fertility to the garden.

 This was one of the main factors that determined us to mulch our gardens with hay.
 The soil on our property is mostly clay and it’s quite eroded.
 We’re missing the topsoil layer entirely on most of our property and that is due to high wind erosion and periodic drought periods.
 Right from the get-go, we knew that one of our most important tasks was to raise the amount of organic matter in our soil.

 We also have a lot of pasture, but no grazing stock, therefore we’re left with crazy amounts of hay each year.
 So we took the decision to apply Ruth Stout’s ideas in our own gardens to make use of the extra hay while slowly building up our own layer of topsoil.
 We’ve been using this method for over 5 years now and the results just keep getting better and better.

 Growing Ruth Stout potatoes

 What’s the best place for your potato patch?

 You can use the Ruth Stout method to grow potatoes either in your already-established garden or on an undeveloped piece of land.
 But there are a few factors you need to keep in mind for a Ruth Stout potato patch.